-On 17 August 2020, the Company was acquired by Openn World Pty Ltd. The acquisition occurred free of encumbrances and together with all rights which are attached to or have accrued in relation to the Openn Tech Shares as at the date that Completion occurred.
+On 17 August 2020, Openn World Pty Ltd acquired all of the issued capital of the Company.
+The acquisition occurred free of encumbrances and together with all rights which are attached to or have accrued in relation to the Openn Tech Shares as at the date that Completion occurred.